-Under Florida Statute 408.7057, claims that involve a dispute regarding whether payment should be made, or the amount of a payment, should be referred to the Statewide Provider and Health Plan Claim Dispute Resolution Program (Maximus).
-Currently, the Agency for Health Care Administration has contracted with Maximus to administer this program.
-You may obtain information regarding their claim dispute resolution process by calling 1-866-763-6395.
+Under s.
+408.7057, Florida Statutes, claims which involve a dispute regarding whether payment should be made or the amount of a payment, should be referred to the Statewide Provider and Health Plan Claim Dispute Resolution Program (Maximus).
+The Agency for Health Care Administration (AHCA) contracts with Maximus to administer this dispute resolution program.
+You may obtain information regarding the claim dispute resolution process by calling Maximus toll free at 1-866-763-6395.

 The DFS does not have authority over the following contracts: